 I snuck back in the house as quietly as I had left.
 Nobody knowing how close I came to not being Hank.

 The next few years felt like I was stuck on a demented emotional rollercoaster.
 Not the fun amusement park kind of ride.
-More like one of those metal death traps you find at a sketchy parking lot carnival that just spins you around until you puke.
+More like the metal death traps you find at a sketchy parking lot carnival that just spins you around until you puke.
 I was so emotionally dizzy I couldn’t think straight.
 I was happy to be alive and disappointed I didn’t pull the trigger.
 Being around my wife filled me with joy and overwhelmed me with shame.
-I loved spending time with my boys, but I also resented them for being the one reason I couldn’t leave.
+I loved spending time with my boys, but I resented them for being the reason I couldn’t leave.

-I wanted to believe things would get better but the truth was I had no idea how I was going to climb out of this fucking hole I had fallen into.
+I wanted to believe things would get better but the truth was I had no idea how I was going to climb out of this fucking hole.
 I had never felt so defeated.